 Keywords and a proper ranking on Amazon is important to get the traffic and the conversion you are looking for.
 An optimized listing and a proper keyword research is crucial if you don’t want to get lost in the huge pool of sellers and suppliers.
-Find out more about the impact of keywords, how to find and how to use them.

 How to find Keywords for Amazon: Step by Step Guide

 Converting traffic to your listing is crucial for success on Amazon.
 Amazon PPC (Pay Per Click ads) is great but not always very cost efficient.
 The best traffic is free traffic.
 You can get lots of free traffic to your listing if you are ranking well on the most relevant search terms and if you rank well for many “long tail” search terms.
 Find out how in this article.

 Before you can rank well on all these keywords, you need to find them.
 Briefly speaking, you can do this by:

 - Examples: Keyword Inspector, Google Keyword Planner, Keyword Tool Dominator, etc.;